YTsaurus Airflow Provider

 ReadTableOperator

 Operator for reading data from a static table.
-Implements the functionality of read_table from the Python SDK.
+It implements the read_table functionality from the Python SDK.

-It can write data to object storage if the object_storage_path parameter is provided, which is an object of type ObjectStorage.
+This operator can write data to the object storage if you pass the object_storage_path parameter, which is an object of the ObjectStorage type.
 Otherwise, the table will be written to XCom.
-When writing data to object storage, you need to specify the desired object_storage_format (see Table data representation formats).
+When writing data to the object storage, you need to specify the desired object_storage_format (see Table data representation formats).

 Parameters: